JRSoftware92/spoof-gmail/README.md

 I think Redux will be handy for handling updates to the data store based on compound user actions like moving messages between folders.

+### Retrospective

+I was surprised that I didn't make it to Phase 3, but I spent a little too much time initially trying to find clever ways around using Redux.
+Another hour of development and Phase 3 would have been easy to implement, along with at least part of Phase 4.

+I might have exceeded the three hour mark as a result of not timing myself strictly while I installed dependencies and thought about file structure, but I made sure to keep all of the major application development between 11am and 2pm on Sunday morning.

+I didn't get the chance to do any Parse Dates on the Message View using Moment, as it felt inappropriate to use my development time for that.

+Redux DID prove useful in the end, particularly for handling actions like message sending which required some interaction between the two data stores I created.

+I used a Redux Middleware to simulate API responses, so that I adequately addressed the challenge of integrating the API structure into the application.
+In practice, all it does is watch for the appropriate actions, and then subsequently adds the requested api data into the data store.